Accelerating Hardware Development

 We help you get to market faster.

-National Security Innovation Capital (NSIC) is a new DoD initiative that enables dual-use hardware startups to advance key milestones in their product development by addressing the shortfall of private investment from trusted sources.
+National Security Innovation Capital (NSIC), a component of DIU, enables dual-use hardware startups to advance key milestones in their product development by addressing the shortfall of private investment from trusted sources.
 We award Other Transaction (OT) agreements to accelerate your productization efforts.

 We focus our funding on critical technologies.

 NSIC is focused on next-generation hardware technologies for application to connected mobile and edge systems that support distributed operations in land, sea, air, and space domains.
-Particular interest is in dual-use technologies and solutions that offer significant performance improvements; realize low size, weight, power, and cost; improve safety, support secure supply chains, adapt to austere environments, are resilient to full-spectrum threats, and enable scalable deployment.
+Particular interest is in dual-use technologies and solutions that offer significant performance improvements; realize low size, weight, power, and cost; improve safety, support secure supply chains, adapt to austere environments, are resilient to full-spectrum threats, enable scalable deployment, and circumvent adversarial capital.

 Who is eligible to work with us?

 NSIC seeks to engage domestic startups that are developing dual-use hardware products with both commercial and defense applications.
-Startups may span early stage (at least proof of concept-TRL3 or higher) to late stage (pre-production) .
-If your startup has not at least achieved TRL3 and/or is already mass-producing and shipping customer ready products, please refrain from applying to NSIC at this time.
+Startups should be early stage (at least proof of concept-TRL3 or higher, at angel or seed stage).
+If your startup is earlier stage (has not at least achieved TRL3) or is later stage (beyond angel or seed), please refrain from applying to NSIC at this time.

 Our process is straightforward.